ChocoTaco1/TacoServer/README.md

 ----

 ### Credits & Thanks
- - BattleLore for this template
+ - BattleLore for this template and help
  - The T2 community for the free testing
  - The Radiant Keen
  - The TribesNext community